NoSkrubs/doylehowl/README.md

 ## Reed Releases

 Reed releases was the first, with 604 total posts, it was also the shortest lived lasting exactly three months, from its first post to its signing off notifcation in February 2013.
-Reed Releases could also be considered the "purest" of the three incarnations as it did not have
+Reed Releases could also be considered the "purest" of the three incarnations as it did not have ample time to mature and fester.
+In the sentiment analysis below we will see that it was also the most positive of the pages, with the smallest share of trigger warnings and negative words [TODO: VALIDATE].

 ![](doylehowl_files/figure-html/unnamed-chunk-5-1.png)<!-- -->